We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Kratom Growing Zone and Regions

 Kratom can either be evergreen or deciduous, as the environment it is grown in will determine which the tree is.
 Kratom trees can reach 12-30 feet tall and measure 15 feet wide.
-However, when grown in its native land it may grow up to 40-100 feet tall.
+However, when grown in its native land, it may grow up to 40-100 feet tall.

 This is the reason why most people will opt to buy live plants versus seeds.
 The best method of growing kratom is by obtaining a cutting from a live tree and then rooting them.
 Kratom has a much higher success rate when you start with a live plant.

-As we know, kratom is a tropical tree and it naturally dislikes cold weather.
+As we know, kratom is a tropical tree that naturally dislikes cold weather.
 However, they do well if grown in a controlled environment.
 A kratom plant can go dormant and actively stop growing if faced with a temperate region that experiences winter.
 These plants need to be in 70 to 90 degrees Fahrenheit weather.
 You should never leave a kratom tree outside when the temperatures are less than 60 degrees Fahrenheit.

-When growing in a controlled environment you can use humidifiers to help provide just the right amount of humidity for your plants.
+When growing in a controlled environment, you can use humidifiers to help provide just the right amount of humidity for your plants.
 You can use any type of fertilized bag soil to grow your kratom.
 Kratom does prefer to have acidic soil ranging between 5.5 and 6.5 pH.
-If your kratom is in alkaline soil it could cause the leaves to turn yellow and blotchy.
+If your kratom is in alkaline soil, it could cause the leaves to turn yellow and blotchy.
 In this case, you will want to add sulfur or dry pine needles to help improve the pH balance of the soil.

 Buy Kratom